Overwhelmed with all the jargon and fine print? Don’t worry, we’re here to break down the differences between HDB loans and bank loans.

 HDB loan vs bank loan: Which is better?

 If you’re on a tight budget, HDB loans should be considered first, as there is a smaller cash outlay.
 The fixed interest rate also gives you a better idea of how much you’re paying monthly for your home loan.
-And if you find the interest is too high, you can always refinance from an HDB loan to a bank loan later, but not the other way around.

 Would you get an HDB loan or bank loan?
 Let us know in the comments section below or on our Facebook post.